 We are exposed to, among other risks, the impact of changes in foreign currency exchange rates as a result of our investments in the U.K. and interest rate risk related to our capital structure.
 As a matter of policy, we do not use derivatives for trading or speculative purposes.
 Our risk management program is designed to manage the exposure and volatility arising from these risks, and utilizes foreign currency forward contracts, interest rate swaps and debt issued in foreign currencies to offset a portion of these risks.
-As of June 30, 2024, we have 12 interest rate swaps with \$478.5 million in notional value.
-The swaps are designated as cash flow hedges of the interest payments on two of Omega's variable interest loans.
+As of September 30, 2024, we have 12 interest rate swaps with \$478.5 million in notional value and four interest rate caps with £190.0 million in notional value.
+The swaps and the majority of the caps are designated as cash flow hedges of the interest payments on three of Omega's variable interest loans.
 Additionally, we have 11 foreign currency forward contracts with £258.0 million in notional value issued at a weighted average GBP-USD forward rate of 1.2899 that are designated as net investment hedges.